 Remember axioms at the top?
 Curiosity and limited time are key in this section.
 Optimizing Twitter experience for maximum signal is not an obvious task.
 I assume you have Twitter account and know the basics.

 Feed (or useful-interesting info / time) is a precious resource.
 Generally, I found “Topics” to be rarely helpful, but I have seen user reports completely going off “following” model to “Topics”.
+Lists however are more useful and I carefully experiment there.

 I first noticed I no longer see certain accounts I follow at around 400-500 follows.
 So, something to be mindful of: Twitter algo can’t possibly squeeze direct follows and prominent accounts (Musk type figures) replies, likes, retweets and occasional recommendations onto a single feed.
 Understandable.
 Takeaway here is to carefully curate a following list, even review it from time to time.